 - Class size is limited to 20 scholars per course, unless otherwise noted.

 - The program starts with orientation on Sunday afternoon for all scholars.
-Class instruction is held Monday-Friday and ends with a parents session on Friday at 1:00 pm.
-Class instruction is held 9:00 am-3:15pm Monday through Friday followed by afternoon activities.
-Commuters check out daily between 4:30-5:00pm.
+Class instruction is held Monday through Friday and ends with an exciting presentation from our scholars for parents on Friday at 1 p.m.
+Class instruction is held 9 a.m. to 3:15 p.m.
+Monday through Friday followed by afternoon activities.
+Commuters check out daily between 4:30-5 p.m.
 Residential and Commuter Plus students enjoy dinner and evening activities.
 View a typical day at camp and a sample class schedule.

 - Course fees depend on the type of enrollment.
 You may choose from: residential, commuter and commuter plus evening.
-Lab and transportation fees apply to these courses - Computer Gaming, Vex Robotics, Aviation, Law and Crime, Natural Hazard and Civil Engineering, Medicine-Ultrasound, Creative Writing and Engineering.
+Additional lab and transportation fees apply to these courses - Computer Gaming, Vex Robotics, Augmented/Virtual Reality, Law, Chemistry, Medicine-Cardiology, Aerospace, Creative Writing, Information Technology, Culinary Arts, and 3D Printing.

 To be eligible for admission to the Carolina Master Scholars Adventure Series, a student must: